Pranyub/mitre-ectf-2023/documentation/design_doc.md

 - Payload cannot be decoded by the recipient's private key (wrong recipient)
 - MessageSignature does not match with the Message when decoded (not factory device)
 - Invalid packet magic? (tentative)
+- Payload size does not match packet type size
 - Key_ex packet not sent during a conversation initialization (Attacker sends a random challenge packet to try to get output)

 The following are valid packet types (magics):